teymzz/Filemanager/README.md

    ```

 #### Setting url for activity
-Aside from few methods like ```addDir()``` and ```openFile()``` methods which have stand-alone capabilities of defining custom urls, when using Filemanger for activities, a url or file path is expected to be defined which helps the Filemanager class to know where the operation is expected to be performed.
+Aside from few methods like ```addDir()``` and ```openFile()``` methods which have stand-alone capabilities of overiding default urls, when using Filemanger for activities, a url or file path is expected to be defined which helps the Filemanager class to know where the operation is expected to be performed.
 A directory or file path can be specified with the ```setUrl()``` method.
 An example is shown below:

    ```php
    $Filemanager->setUrl(__DIR__); //example of setting a url
    ```

 #### Create a new file
 To create a new file, we can use the ```openFile()``` method.
 This method will only create a file if the file does not exist.
-A boolean of true will only be returned if the file created is readable.
+A boolean of true will be returned if the file created is readable.

    ```php
    $Filemanager->openFile($strict, $path); //full path of new directory
    ```

-   + ```$strict``` a boolean value of true will allow creating a directory if the expected file destination does not exist while false will prevent creating a new directory for file
+   + ```$strict``` a boolean value of true will allow creating a directory if the expected file destination does not already exist while false will prevent creating a new directory for a file if the directory does not already exist
    + ```$path``` an optional stand-alone file path for file to be created if not earlier defined with ```setUrl()```.

    ```php
    $Filemanager->openFile(true, 'some/path/of/file.txt');
    ```

-   > We can also specify the file path from the setUrl() method.
+   > We can also specify the file path from the setUrl() method as shown below

    ```php
    $Filemanager->setUrl('some/path/of/file.txt');